 Can You Get Federal Student Loans With Bad Credit?

 With a bad credit score, it can seem impossible to find a way to pay for college.
 Yet there are ways to get federal student loans with bad credit.
-In this blog post, you’ll learn about the various types of federal loans available and how they may be right for your situation.
-You will also learn about private or alternative loan options that could help you finance your education.
+In this, you’ll learn about the various types of federal loans available and how they may be right for your situation.

 - Direct Subsidized Loans: The government pays the interest on subsidized loans for certain periods of time.
 These include Federal Subsidized Stafford Loans, Perkins Loan, and Direct Subsidized Loans.
 They do not require a credit check because they are meant to help students with financial needs who might otherwise be unable to go to college or graduate school without assistance in covering their costs while enrolled at least half-time (Pell Grants).